 Humanitarian aid

-Humanitarian organizations active in Geneva
+Humanitarian organizations based in Geneva

 - OCHA (Link to another website.)
 (Opens New Window)(Office for the Coordination of Humanitarian Affairs) is in charge of the coordination of humanitarian aid.
 Humanitarian relief workers form a large group of actors, and coordination of their activities is therefore an essential aspect of effective operation.